 with a cat in your arms,

-wind ruffles the frigid waters of the lake,
+wind ruffles the frigid waters of the

 the Chicago wind that one of these days

-will uproot the buildings with their lights on
+will uproot the buildings with their

-and send them along with the houses and cars
+and send them along with the houses and

 and trains and theaters and Dorothy